nvanderwalt/battleship-game/README.md

 - Code Institute for the deployment terminal.
 - Wikipedia for the details of the Battleship game.
-- Tutors at Code Institute for solving minor faults in deployment.
+- Tutors (Alan) at Code Institute for solving minor faults in deployment and on github.
 - Code Institute for providing an example of a Battleship README document.